Spirit Animal

 In modern pop-spiritual usage, the koala stands for restfulness, gentleness, and deep listening.
 That reading comes through Ted Andrews's Animal Speak (Llewellyn, 1993).
 The deepest pre-modern tradition is Aboriginal Australian.
 Dharug and Gweagal Dreaming narratives from the Sydney region reference the koala (Dharug gula, source of the English name) as a specific ancestor-figure; the word is documented in David Collins's 1798 An Account of the English Colony in New South Wales.
 Contemporary Aboriginal traditions (Dja Dja Wurrung, Quandamooka, and others) preserve koala Dreaming material.
 The 2019–20 Australian bushfires killed an estimated 61,000 koalas (WWF Australia 2020 report); the species was listed as Endangered on the East Coast in 2022.

 In February 2022, the Australian government listed the koala as Endangered across Queensland, New South Wales, and the Australian Capital Territory.
-The 2019–20 bushfires had killed an estimated 61,000 koalas.
-Like the rhinoceros, the koala is an animal whose contemporary conservation status has become load-bearing for any honest spiritual reading.
+The 2019–20 Black Summer bushfires had killed an estimated 61,000 koalas, roughly a third of the east-coast population.
+Conservation status is now load-bearing for any honest spiritual reading of the koala.

-Dharug gula.
-The English word “koala” descends from the Dharug language of the Sydney region.
-David Collins, judge-advocate of the First Fleet, documented it in his 1798 An Account of the English Colony in New South Wales.
-Dharug and Gweagal Dreaming narratives reference the koala as a specific ancestor-figure.
-Dja Dja Wurrung, Quandamooka, Kabi Kabi, and other language groups preserve parallel traditions.
+The English word “koala” comes from the Dharug language of the Sydney Basin, from the word gula or related forms.
+David Collins, judge-advocate of the First Fleet, documented the animal in his 1798 Account of the English Colony in New South Wales, one of the earliest European written records, and the one that established the English name.
+The Dharug, Gweagal, Dja Dja Wurrung, Quandamooka, Kabi Kabi, and many other Australian language groups across the koala’s range preserve Dreaming narratives about the koala as an ancestor-figure.
+These are living traditions held by living communities; the Dharug Nation Aboriginal Corporation and other groups maintain the cultural material.

 Andrews 1993